calebdwilliams/construct-style-sheets/README.md

 emulate a `FrozenArray`, so modifying the array in question will have no effect until the value is changed using a setter.

+## A note about versioning

+This packages doesn't necessarily follow semantic versioning.
+As the spec is still under consideration and implementation by browser vendors, the features supported by this package will change (generally following Chrome's implementation).